-For $q>0$ the results in (ii) and (iii) can be obtained adapting the results in Theorem 4.1 in \cite{KKM}, which were proved under the assumption that $q=0,$ but a perusal of their arguments allows to guarantee that the results are valid for $q\geq 0$.
-For we just need to observe the following.
-First, mimicking the arguments in Proposition 17 in Section VI in~\cite{bertoin-book} it is not difficult to verify that the law of the supremum of $\xi$ on $(0,\zeta),$ is equal to the law of a subordinator with infinite lifetime $\mathcal{H}$ and Laplace exponent $\lambda\mapsto\kappa(q,\lambda)-\kappa(q,0),$ sampled at an independent exponential time of parameter $\kappa(q,0),$ that we will denote by $\ee_{\kappa(q,0)},$ viz.
+For $q>0$ the results in ($ii$) and ($iii$) can be obtained adapting the results in Theorem 4.1 in \cite{KKM}, which were proved under the assumption that $q=0,$ but their arguments allow to guarantee the validity of the results for $q\geq 0$ as follows.
+First, mimicking the arguments in Proposition 17 in Section VI in~\cite{bertoin-book}, it is not difficult to verify that the law of the supremum of $\xi$ on $(0,\zeta)$ is equal to the law of a subordinator with infinite lifetime $\mathcal{H}$ and Laplace exponent $\lambda\mapsto\kappa(q,\lambda)-\kappa(q,0),$ sampled at an independent exponential time of parameter $\kappa(q,0),$ that we will denote by $\ee_{\kappa(q,0)},$ viz.
 Moreover, the upward ladder height $H$ has the same law as $\mathcal{H}$ killed at $\ee_{\kappa(q,0)}$.
-According to Exercise 7.5 in \cite{kyprianou-book} the tail L\'evy measure of $\mathcal{H}$ is obtained from $\Pi$ by Vigon's identity and Since $\widehat{H}$ is also a killed subordinator, its potential measure $V_{\widehat{H}}(dy)$ is a renewal measure with finite total mass and Laplace transform
+According to Exercise 7.5 in \cite{kyprianou-book}, the tail L\'evy measure of $\mathcal{H}$ is obtained from $\Pi$ by Vigon's identity and Since $\widehat{H}$ is also a killed subordinator, its potential measure $V_{\widehat{H}}(dy)$ is a renewal measure with finite total mass and Laplace transform